![]() |

 St. James' Church (above)

-is a simplified Gothic Revival style parsih church in the
+is a simplified Gothic Revival style parish church in the

 Old Town which was totally rebuilt in 1820.
 The previous church on the